- August 7, 2018

 - Posted by: Rogers Property Group

-- Category: Australian Property Market, International Property Market, Latest News, Melbourne Property Market, Property Advice, Property Investment, Queensland Property News
+- Categories: Australian Property Market, International Property Market, Latest News, Melbourne Property Market, Property Advice, Property Investment, Queensland Property News

 The RBA had their monthly meeting today and decided to once again leave the cash rate on hold.